What is the average cost of a funeral in Vancouver?

 Direct cremation services in Vancouver, WA

-A direct cremation is the industry term for a ‘simple cremation’.
-Only the cremation service is provided by the funeral home.
-No ceremony or funeral services are provided by the funeral home.
-The deceased is collected, cremated and the remains returned to the family in a basic urn.
+Direct cremation is the industry term for a ‘simple cremation.’
+The funeral home provides only the cremation service, no ceremony or funeral services.
+The deceased is collected, cremated, and the remains returned to the family in a basic urn.

-A basic direct cremation is available in Vancouver for as little as $600, although the average price for a direct cremation is $1,137*.
+A basic direct cremation is available in Vancouver for as little as $695, although the average price for a direct cremation is $1,137*.
+Call (360) 218-7771 to arrange an affordable direct cremation.

-Are there are any additional fees with a direct cremation package?
+Are there any additional fees with a direct cremation package?

-In order for a cremation to be conducted a ‘disposition permit’ must be issued by the county.
-Death certificates are an additional cost, as these are issued by the county, and are a third-party expense.
+The county must issue a ‘disposition permit’ for a cremation to be conducted.
+Death certificates are an additional cost, as they are issued by the county and are a third-party expense.
 Death certificates cost $20.00 each.
-Further copies can be ordered from Clark county Community Health at 1601 E 4th Plain Blvd, Building 17, 4th Floor, Vancouver, WA 98661 (360) 397-8092
+Further copies can be ordered from Clark County Community Health at 1601 E 4th Plain Blvd, Building 17, 4th Floor, Vancouver, WA 98661 (360) 397-8092.

 This is one of the most frequent questions families ask about cremation.
-Strict laws govern the cremation of human remains and identity checks must be made all along the way.
-The cremation retort must be completely cleared following a cremation and only one cremation can be performed at a time.
-The remains are cleared into a machine that filters out any metal parts (tooth fillings, hip replacements) and then ground into the fine ‘dust’ that is returned as cremation ashes.
+Strict laws govern the cremation of human remains, and identity checks must be made all along the way.
+The cremation retort must be completely cleared following a cremation, and only one cremation can be performed at a time.
+The remains are cleared into a machine that filters out any metal parts (tooth fillings, hip replacements) and then ground into the fine ‘dust’ returned as cremation ashes.

 What if I am not sure about cremation, or the family cannot agree about cremation?

-Cremation is such a final disposition, you do need to ensure that you are completely sure that this IS the ‘right’ disposition choice for you.
-Certain laws are in place to ensure this final disposition can only proceed if the legal next of kin has authorized it.
-A Cremation Authorization Form must be signed by the legal next of kin, and in the case of children, many funeral directors will require all children sign.
+Cremation is such a final disposition that you need to ensure that you are completely sure that this is the ‘right’ disposition choice for you.
+Certain laws ensure that this final disposition can only proceed if the legal next of kin has authorized it.
+A Cremation Authorization Form must be signed by the legal next of kin, and in the case of children, many funeral directors will require all children to sign.

 You can authorize an agent for your final disposition or sign the authorization when you preplan a cremation.